2014-15 Coaching Staff

 (860) 685-2896 - email@example.com

 Serving as Wesleyan's Director of Athletics from 1988 to 2012 before announcing his retirement effective July 1, 2012, John Biddiscombe returned to the mats during the 2011-12 season as an assistant after stepping down as head wrestling coach following the 1988-89 season at Wesleyan.
-He is now in his third year as an assistant.
+He is now in his fourth year as an assistant.
 Over his 15 years at the helm, John compiled a solid 127-80-3 mark and won a New England College Conference Wrestling Assoociation title in 1983-84.
 He was inducted into the New England Wrestling Hall of Fame in 2004 and was named the New England Wrestling Association Man of the Year in 2012, the same year he was inducted in the Middletown Sports Hall of Fame.

 Joining the Wesleyan staff in 1974 as head wrestling and assistant football and track coach, John assumed his current post as AD in time to oversee the development and construction of Wesleyan's Freeman Athletic Center, completed in March, 1990, as well as the addition of the Silloway Gymnasium, Rosenbaum Squash Center and Andersen Fitness Center in 2005.
 He also engineered the establishment of Wesleyan's Athletics Hall of Fame, officially begun in May, 2008; the Alumni Athletic Council (AAC) ; and the Athletics Advantage Program (A-Plus) amog his many accomplishments.